 When using natural light, try using a reflector or diffuser to bounce some light back into your subject’s face so that one side isn’t darker than the other.

-You can also try using windows and mirrors to bounce some of the daylight into different parts of their face.
+You can also try using windows and mirrors to bounce some daylight into different parts of their face.

-To achieve split lighting, you’ll need two lights: one on the left and one on the right (or front and back) of your subject.
+To achieve split lighting, you’ll need two lights on the left and one on your subject’s right (or front and back).

-Ideally, both lights should be on stands so they can be raised or lowered relative to your subject’s height while remaining at an equal distance from their left and right sides.
+Ideally, both lights should be on stands to be raised or lowered relative to your subject’s height while remaining at an equal distance from their left and right sides.